eddiedunn/mermaid_render/README.md

 # Mermaid Render

-A standalone Rust application that renders Mermaid diagrams to PNG files without requiring Node.js or Mermaid CLI to be installed on the system.
+A desktop application built with Rust and Tauri that lets you edit and render Mermaid diagrams without needing Node.js or the Mermaid CLI installed on your system.

 ## Features

+- Interactive Svelte interface with an editor and live preview
 - Renders Mermaid diagrams from clipboard or file input
 - Bundles Node.js and Mermaid CLI for a zero-dependency experience
-- Simple command-line interface
 - Cross-platform support (tested on macOS Apple Silicon)

 ## Prerequisites